Top 10 Google Chrome tips

 Quickly close a tab

 Any tab can be closed by clicking on the x on the tab.
 However, there are much quicker ways to close a tab.
-For example, if you have a mouse with a wheel pushing in on the wheel anywhere on the tab will close the tab.
-The shortcut keys Ctrl + W or Ctrl + F4 will also close the current open tab.
+For example, if you have a mouse with a wheel pushing in on the wheel anywhere on the tab closes the tab.
+The shortcut keys Ctrl + W or Ctrl + F4 also close the current open tab.

-Bonus tip: Middle-clicking on any link will also open that link in a new tab.
+Bonus tip: Middle-clicking on any link also opens that link in a new tab.

 Use Chrome commands

-No Internet browser will have every feature you want, therefore we suggest visiting the Google Chrome Webstore to install free extensions for your browser.
+No Internet browser has every feature you want, therefore we suggest visiting the Google Chrome Webstore to install free extensions for your browser.
 Today, there are thousands of available extensions, games, and other add-ons that can be installed into your browser.